Smartling/SmartlingHelp/_sections/videos-and-guides/guides.md

 title: Guides and Best Practices
 layout: section
 subarticles:
-  - title: 9 things you can do to create  a better Style Guide
-  - title: 11 things you can do to improve your Smartling Glossary
   - title: Checking On The Status Of Your Translation Project
   - title: 'Content parsing: strings, segments, and snippets'
   - title: Everything you need to know about language selectors
   - title: "When content doesn't need to be translated"
-  - title: How many Linguistic Packages should you have?
-  - title: 11 things you can do to improve your Smartling Glossary
   - title: 9 things you can do to create a better Style Guide
 migration-checklist:
   internal-links: false